fsoncini/octet/octet/src/examples/example_invaderers/README.md

 To enable the scrolling effect the camera was pinned to the sprite bg_sprite, which represents the entirety of the background that is then rendered through the shader.

-To let sir Arthur regain his armor after he is hit only once, the function give_armor() was implemented.
-It is called when the player touches the diamond skull and enters the second level and after sir Arthurs spends more than 45 frames without armor.
+To let Sir Arthur regain his armor after he is hit only once, the function give_armor() was implemented.
+It is called when the player touches the diamond skull and enters the second level and after Sir Arthur spends more than 45 frames without armor.
 In keeping with the Octet framework rule, when the sprites are hit they are translated off screen and not destroyed and then recreated.

 Finally, when the boss is hit 8 times, a congratulations photo from the film Lancelot du Lac, pops up on the screen.